-- Enable directors to fulfil their duties by getting us to brief your board on cyber security risks and the legal implications for your organisation.
+- Enable directors to fulfil their duties by getting us to brief your board on cybercrime risks and the legal implications for your organisation.

-- If you are an ECSP (or financial institution) or have critical information infrastructure, comply with the regulatory requirements by getting our assistance.
+- If you are an ECSP or financial institution, comply with the regulatory requirements by getting our assistance.

 - Know the latest developments by subscribing to the Michalsons newsletter.

 - Ensure that your incident response is in line with cybercrime law by getting our advice and assistance.

 - Ensure that your employees don’t commit cyber crimes by asking us to review and update your current IT policies to be in line with the latest cybercrime laws.

 - Ensure you can admit records and evidence of cybercrime by asking for our advice on the law related to electronic evidence.

 If you are interested, please complete the form on the right or enquire now.
 We will contact you to find out more about your requirements and give you a quote.

 International cybercrime conventions

 - African Union Convention on Cyberspace Security and Personal Data Protection